 A successful motion to dismiss spares the defendant the embarrassment, expense, and possible punishment of a criminal trial.
 But, whereas the prosecution can’t appeal an acquittal by a jury, it's normally allowed to challenge a judge’s granting of a pretrial motion to dismiss.

 Most courts follow the same general procedure for pretrial motions to dismiss, but rules can differ from state to state.
 After the defense files its motion, the judge typically gives the prosecution an opportunity to respond in writing.
 The prosecution will file a response explaining why the judge shouldn’t dismiss the case.
 Normally, the judge then sets a date for the sides to argue their positions in court.
 A judge will ordinarily decide whether to grant or deny the motion immediately after the arguments.

-Grounds for Motion to Dismiss
+Grounds for a Pretrial Motion to Dismiss

 Questions for Your Attorney

 - Could there be some basis for dismissal of charges in my case?